 You can download a full specification of the organ at the bottom of the page.

 If you would like to support the ongoing work by St. Margaret’s Choir, to support the British Choral tradition and to invest in the potential of talented young musicians.
 You can provide this support in a number of ways:

-- You can sponsor, or part-sponsor a choral scholar: these university undergraduates are paid up to £750 per year for their participation the Choir’s musical life.
+- You can sponsor, or part-sponsor a choral scholar: these university undergraduates and postgraduates are paid up to £1000 per year for their participation the Choir’s musical life.

 - You can sponsor the junior choir or the teenage members of the senior choir.